jinilover/miscellaneous-notes/Note_on_Haskell.md

 * `NoImplicitPrelude` p.
 105

 ### 1. `forall` and RankNTypes
 Use `forall` to implement the idea of arbitrary-rank polymorphism.
+I found `RankNTypes` is inferred w/o enabling the extension since GHC 9.6.5 or maybe earlier.

 <u>Example 1</u>
 ```Haskell